jspsych/jsPsych/docs/markdown_docs/plugins/jspsych-visual-search-circle.md

 ![Sample Visual Search Stimulus](/img/visual_search_example.jpg)

-## Dependency

-This plugin requires the Snap.svg library, available at [http://www.snapsvg.io](http://www.snapsvg.io).
-You must include the library in the `<head>` section of your experiment page.

 ## Parameters

 This table lists the parameters associated with this plugin.
 Parameters with a default value of *undefined* must be specified.
 Other parameters can be left unspecified if the default value is acceptable.